Ecosocial theory: History

-The theory was influenced by the work of proponents of Social Medicine in the 19th and early 20th centuries, such as Louis-René Villermé, Rudolf Virchow, Friedrich Engels, and Karl Marx; as well as by the more recent work of Social Production of Disease (SPD) theorists, including Sydenstricker, Goldberg, and Davey-Smith.
-The theory of Social Production of Disease (SPD) explains the way that capitalist societies of the 21st century tend to value consumption over production and wealth over the well-being of their citizens.
+The theory was influenced by the work of proponents of social medicine in the 19th and early 20th centuries, such as Louis-René Villermé, Rudolf Virchow, Friedrich Engels, and Karl Marx; as well as by the more recent work of "social production of disease" (SPD) theorists, including Edgar Sydenstricker, Daniel S. Goldberg, and George Davey Smith.
+The SPD theory explains how capitalist societies in the 21st century tend to value consumption over production and wealth over the well-being of their citizens.
 The roots of SPD lie in the research and writings of Villerme, Virchow, and Engels, who discussed the poor working conditions and diseases of working class Europeans around the time of the Industrial Revolution in the late 19th century.
-In the U.S. in the 1930s, the statistician Sydenstrickker examined how poor living and working conditions could cause disease in impoverished populations, and used daily living data to determine proximal biological causes of these population-level disease distributions.
-Thereafter, both medicine and epidemiology were overtaken by biomedical and lifestyle theories of disease, which explained population level patterns as mere aggregates of events taking place at the cellular level within individuals.
-Social factors in epidemiology were largely ignored until Doyal, Navarro, and others proposed the theories of SPD and Political Economy of Health in the 1970s, and Krieger later integrated these theories into her writings on Ecosocial Theory (1994, 2011).
+In the U.S. in the 1930s, the statistician Sydenstricker examined how poor living and working conditions could cause disease in impoverished populations, and used daily living data to determine proximal biological causes of these population-level disease distributions.
+Thereafter, both medicine and epidemiology were overtaken by biomedical and lifestyle theories of disease, which explained population-level patterns as mere aggregates of events occurring at the cellular level within individuals.
+Social factors in epidemiology were largely ignored until Lesley Doyal, Navarro, and others proposed the theories of SPD and the political economy of health in the 1970s, with Krieger later integrating their work into her writings on ecosocial theory.
 As described by Doyal, SPD consists of the following key constructs: (1) The distribution of disease in a population will pattern along social, economic, and political lines in a given society.
 (2) The State is at least partly responsible for the health of its citizens.
 (3) Increases in life expectancy in developed countries have been at the expense of the health of less developed countries.
-(4) Societies valuing profit, consumption, capitalism, and wealth over the well-being of their people and environments will reflect these priorities in the unequal distribution of disease in the poor and disempowered classes.
+(4) Societies valuing profit, consumption, capitalism, and wealth over the well-being of their people and environments will reflect these priorities in the unequal distribution of disease in people experiencing poverty and disempowered classes.

-Ecosocial theory builds on these theories by incorporating biological explanations, a lifecourse perspective, and a multilevel perspective over space and time, to describe associations between exposures and disease, with an explicit focus on inequalities in health status among subjugated groups.
+Ecosocial theory builds on these theories by incorporating biological explanations, a life-course perspective, and a multilevel perspective across space and time to describe associations between exposures and disease, with an explicit focus on inequalities in health status among subjugated groups.

-According to ecosocial theory, as influenced by writings on SPD, it is both consumption and production at the societal level that contributes to patterns of disease.
-The distribution of income, access to healthcare, education, and occupation is not equal in most societies; and often follows power dynamics that repress women, people of color, sexual minorities, and other discriminated groups.
-Patterns of health and disease follow this socio-political ordering, and determine in part the distribution of disease in societies over time.
+According to ecosocial theory, as influenced by writings on SPD, it is both consumption and production at the societal level that contribute to patterns of disease.
+The distribution of income, access to healthcare, education, and occupation is not equal in most societies, and often follows power dynamics that repress women, people of color, sexual and gender minorities, and other discriminated-against groups.
+Patterns of health and disease follow this socio-political ordering and, in part, determine the distribution of disease in societies over time.